 Perhaps this is best.
 If Mario Lanza were to try to have explained his voice, his "technique" his interpretive approach to a specific piece it would have probably made himself conscious and self-doubting.

 He might begin thinking and rethinking the way he was singing or the way he felt about a song or interpreted a phrase.
-No less a critic than Henry Pleasants once said that Lanza put everything into the song and his phrasing was everything.
+No less a critic than Henry Pleasants once said that Lanza put everything into his phrasing.
 Pleasants was friends with the late George London, and London once told Pleasants that, in terms of natural vocal endowment, Mario Lanza had the greatest voice he had ever known.
-George London should know too for he sang with Mario in the Bel Canto Trio.
+George London would have known too, for he sang with Mario in the Bel Canto Trio.

 Mario Lanza simply needed to open his voice and his heart and out came sound so glorious